 Further down, see the Wall Street Journal excerpt detailing the waste site Riverview land is on.
 There is extreme toxicity from the fertilizer plant(s) that, decades upon decades, continues poisoning underground aquafers with uranium and a host of other carcinogenic chemicals & toxic heavy metals.
 Like layers of an onion, this situation keeps getting more complex as we unravel this corruption to its core and get a much clearer picture of what Gina LaBruno has been up against.

 Fact: “the half-life of uranium-238 is about 4.5 billion years, uranium-235 about 700 million years, and uranium-234 about 25 thousand years.
 Uranium atoms decay into other atoms, or radionuclides, that are also radioactive and commonly called decay products”, yet NIOSH deems the land “safe”?
-It’s easy to lose track of time, but has it been 4.5 billions years already?…
+It’s easy to lose track of time, but, has it been 4.5 billion years already?…

 One of the prominent toxins LaBruno’s lab results reveals is excessive amounts of BARIUM, (in addition tolead, mercury, fluoride, and a host of other toxins and pathogens).
 While barium can “naturally occur” in water, the excessive amounts revealed in LaBruno’s lab tests, indicate something more.